DallanQ/sagrada/QA.md

 The "skip your next turn" bit is because you're taking your 2nd die before you should do so (jumping the queue), so when the turn order comes back around to you for the 2nd die you don't take it because you already have.

 > Question regarding Eglomise brush.
 When no other move is possible, is it also allowed to move?
-For example a green to geen value because the die number suits better?
+For example a green to green value because the die number suits better?

 Sure!
 The card allows you to ignore color restrictions, but if you don't need to then no problem.